TheTeaCat/romanesgo/README.md

 What is that, a 625 megapixel image, in 14 minutes?
 I guess that's alright for an old laptop. :man_shrugging:

+Oh, and that's with supersampling set to 4, so it's making 16 samples per pixel, which basically makes that equivalent to a 10 gigapixel image.

 ## Example images